 Hearing that you’re being terminated from your job can be a stressful situation.
 In most cases, an employer has a valid reason to terminate an employee, such as failing to perform workload tasks and disobeying company policies.
 However, in some instances, employees can be wrongfully terminated, meaning that it went against an employee’s contract or public law.
-At Olivier & Schreiber LLP., we’re here to help California employees understand the common signs of wrongful termination and how our services can help if this occurs.
+At Olivier & Schreiber P.C.., we’re here to help California employees understand the common signs of wrongful termination and how our services can help if this occurs.

 Though employers have the right to terminate an employee, they cannot do so for an illegal reason.
 Here are some common ways that an employer may wrongfully terminate an employee: